woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 = 1.4.1 =
 * Fix   - Properly calculate whether Billing phone is required or not.
-* Fix   - Set NOSHIPPING based on product shipping requiredness (e.g. virtual products do not need shipping, etc)
+* Fix   - Set NOSHIPPING based on product shipping requiredness (e.g. virtual products do not need shipping, etc).

 = 1.4.0 =
 * Tweak - Use shipping discount instead of tax when adjustment negative.